GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Conclusion and Future Work

-This paper proposes the global dictionary-enhanced Transformer model, $\mathtt{GDformer}$, to foster the learning of global representations shared by all normal points, which can solve the problem of limited horizons faced by the canonical Transformer.
-To the best of our knowledge, our research do not have obvious negative social impacts.
+We proposes the global dictionary-enhanced Transformer model, $\mathtt{GDformer}$, to foster the learning of global representations shared by all normal points, which can solve the problem of limited horizons faced by the canonical Transformer.
+Specifically, we renovate the self-attention mechanism into the dictionary-based cross-attention mechanism, where the Key and Value vectors in the global dictionary can learn the shared temporal representations.
+Moreover, the prototypes are introduced to capture the similarity distribution of normal points manifested by the cross-attention weights, which derives the similarity-based criterion.
+Extensive experiments validate the efficiency and effectiveness of $\mathtt{GDformer}$.

+\textbf{Limitations and Future Work:} The theoretical analysis of the functions of key-value pairs in the dictionary-based cross-attention mechanism will be conducted in future work.
+Moreover, given the transferability, we will explore the construction of foundation models for anomaly detection.